danwing/cidfi/draft-wing-cidfi.md

 and bespoke UDP protocols.

-An extension to each protocol is described below which retains the ability of the client to prove its ownership of the 5-tuple to the CIDFI Network Element (CNE).
+An extension to each protocol is described below which retains the ability of the client to prove its ownership of the 5-tuple to a CNE.

 ## TCP